pvasek/kudu-wiki/Configurable-settings.md

     WEBSITE_START_SCM_ON_SITE_CREATION=true

+### Disable the generation of bindings in applicationhost.config

+This can be useful in some scenarios where they can get out of sync.

+    WEBSITE_SKIP_ALL_BINDINGS_IN_APPHOST_CONFIG=1

 ### Site Extensions gallery feed url

 Each site gets the site extensions feed from a configurable Url.
 If it is not set, the behavior is equivalent to